 Together with the client, we chose a tiled array of Hamamatsu multi-pixel photon counters (MPPCs), also known as silicon photomultipliers (SiPMs).
 These devices are sensitive to single photons, and have about the same overall quantum efficiency as a PMT (10-40% or so, depending on wavelength).
 They consist of an array of hundreds or thousands of individual avalanche photodiodes (APDs) wired in parallel, each with a series resistor to recharge it when it fires.
 At the right bias voltage, a single detected photon will cause one of these APD pixels to avalanche, dumping a fixed amount of charge into the external circuit.
 They recharge pretty fast (~20ns), which makes MPPCs useful in analogue mode as well as photon counting mode.

 In Building Electro-Optical Systems I'm quite critical of avalanche photodiodes in general, because on an apples-to-apples basis they have around a million times higher dark count rates than photomultiplier tubes (PMTs).
 That is, a 100-μm silicon APD has about the same dark count rate as a four inch bialkali PMT.
 That's really bad for the lowest-light measurements.

 MPPCs do have some very important advantages, though: they're much less delicate, easier to drive, longer-lived, and considerably cheaper.
 In this case that turned out to be a big win, because the minimum useful signal for imaging (3 MHz count rate) is more than three times the maximum dark count rate (about 900 kHz in our operating conditions).
 Thus for imaging, the dark count rate has only a minor effect on the system performance.

 The POC prototype was composed of our high bandwidth voltage controlled amplifier (0.5×-64×, 50 MHz BW), low dissipation thermoelectric cooler (TEC) driver, and avalanche photodiode bias supply; a custom front end based on previous designs, with a bootstrap based on a Mini Circuits SAV-551+ pHEMT; a collection of power supplies out of the drawer; and of course a very nice Hamamatsu MPPC with built-in thermoelectric cooler (TEC).
-The whole thing was controlled with a modified version of one of our older laser driver models.
+Overall control and serial communication was handled by a modified version of one of our laser driver models.
 The firmware and PC software were derived from these products as well.